-- If you made any changes to the U-Boot environment, type save to write these changes to the U-Boot environment partition, and then press the target's RESET button.
-The phyCORE-i.MX27 reboots with the new settings applied.
-Again, press any key to stop autoboot. - Type update\kernel nor uImage to download the kernel using TFTP and write it into the target's flash.
-The copy process can take up to a minute. - Press the RESET button on the target to restart the phyCORE-i.MX27 with the new kernel.
+- Type update\kernel nand linuximage to download the kernel using TFTP and write it into the target's flash.
+The copy process can take up to a minute. - Type update\rootfs nor root.jffs2 to download the rootFS using TFTP and write it into the target's flash.
+The copy process can take up to several minutes. - Press the RESET button on the target to restart the phyCARD-M with the new kernel.
 The target will boot the newly created kernel. - Close Microcom when the target has successfully finished with booting the kernel and mounting the root file system.

-If any problem occurs after writing the kernel into flash, you can restore the original kernel from your setup CD-ROM.
+If any problem occurs after writing the kernel into flash, you can restore the original kernel and root file system from your setup CD-ROM.

-You can find this kernel in the directory PHYTEC/PCM038 phyCORE-i.MX27/Linux-Kit/BSP/Images.
+You will find the kernel and root file system in the directory PHYTEC/PCA101 phyCARD-M/Linux-Kit/BSP/Images.

-- To restore the kernel, copy the file uImage-pcm038 to your host's /tftpboot directory. - Type update\kernel nor uImage-pcm038 to download and write the kernel into the target's flash.
+- To restore the kernel, copy the file uImage-pca101 to your host's /tftpboot directory. - Type update\kernel nand uImage-pca101 to download and write the kernel into the target's flash.

-If you ever happen to damage your target's root file system, you can also find the original root file system in the PHYTEC/PCM038 phyCORE-i.MX27/Linux-Kit/BSP/Images directory on your setup CD-ROM.
+If you ever happen to damage your target's root file system, you can also find the original root file system in the PHYTEC/PCA101 phyCARD-M/Linux-Kit/BSP/Images directory on your setup CD-ROM.

-- To restore the root file system, copy the file root-pcm038.jffs2 to your host's /tftpboot directory. - Type update\rootfs nor root-pcm038.jffs2 to download and write the file system into the target's flash.
+- To restore the root file system, copy the file rootpca100.jffs2 to your host's /tftpboot directory. - Type update\rootfs nand root-pca100.jffs2 to download and write the file system into the target's flash.

-In this section you learned how to download a kernel image from a TFTP server into the RAM of the target.
-The kernel was written from RAM to flash, and finally the target was started with the new kernel.
+In this section you learned how to download images from a tftp server into the RAM of the target.
+The images have been SUCCESS written from RAM to flash, and finally the target was started with the new images.